MeghanaRao18/MeterReadingLookup/README.md

 Assumptions:

-  - Data flow files are available locally and placed in ../myproject/MeterReadingLookup/MeterReadingLookup/files/  folder.
+  1. Data flow files are available locally and placed in ../myproject/MeterReadingLookup/MeterReadingLookup/files/  folder.
-  - 2 sample files are created and placed in above path to test the application and parser code.
+  2. 2 sample files are created and placed in above path to test the application and parser code.
-  - The file is assumed to always have the main MPAN_core fields and only relevant data fields are extracted ( not all fields).
+  3. The file is assumed to always have the main MPAN_core fields, and only relevant data fields ( not all fields) are extracted.
-  - It is assumed that every MPAN_core field will have one serial_number associated.
+  4. It is assumed that every MPAN_core field will have one serial_number associated.
 However Reading Registers can be multiple.
-  - Only admin ( username: admin, password: meghanarao) is authenticated and allowed to login and upload, view or search for meter reading data as of now.
+  5. As of now, only the admin ( username: admin, password: meghanarao) is authenticated and allowed to log in and upload, view, or search for meter reading data.
-  - Test cases are developed based on the above assumptions.
+  6. Test cases are developed based on the above assumptions.

-App templates
+App templates:

   - home/main page: Option to login
   - Login Page : To enter user name and password
   - Post Successful login : Home page with logout, View Files and Upload Files options